 This is one of the surest ways to see things clearly once and for all.
 If one of your closest friends is going through the same thing, what would you tell her?

 I’m pretty sure I already know.
 Isn’t it amazing how differently we treat ourselves versus our best friends?

 You’re putting up way more than you ever should while I’m sure that if your bestie was in your shoes, you’d be telling her to leave his sorry ass yesterday.
 Why do you think that is?

 Is there anything YOU can do to improve things?

-While his behavior is in no way on you (as made clear by the first question), you can still ask yourself whether there’s anything YOU can do to improve things.
+While his behavior is in no way on you (as made clear by the first question), you can still ask yourself whether there’s anything YOU can do to improve your unhappy spousal union.